 The second thing we must understand is that it was common for people to bring their animals into their houses at night.
 They did this to keep them from being stolen and to protect them from harm.
-Usually, the floor of the family dwelling was raised up somewhat, and the animals were in an area that was a little lower (see Fred Wight, Manners and Customs of Bible Lands, p.
-34; Kenneth Bailey, Jesus Through Middle Eastern Eyes, p.
-28-33).
-John Nolland writes: “…it is best to think of an overcrowded Palestinian peasant home: a single-roomed home with an animal stall under the same roof (frequently to be distinguished from the family living quarters by the raised platform floor of the latter).”e That families brought their animals in at night explains why the manger was in the house.
+Usually, the floor of the family dwelling was raised up somewhat, and the animals were in an area that was a little lower.d John Nolland writes: “…it is best to think of an overcrowded Palestinian peasant home: a single-roomed home with an animal stall under the same roof (frequently to be distinguished from the family living quarters by the raised platform floor of the latter).”e That families brought their animals in at night explains why the manger was in the house.
 The manger would not have been in the guestroom.

 The fact that the record says there was no room for them in the guestroom does not mean that Joseph and Mary had just arrived.
-Lots of people would be traveling to Jerusalem for the registration, and even more if this was around the time of Rosh Hashanah and the Feast of Tabernacles, which it likely was.
+Lots of people may have been traveling to Jerusalem for the registration.
 Many scenarios are possible.
 One is that the guestroom had been occupied for weeks; another is that when other people arrived for the registration or the feast, that Joseph and Mary moved from the guestroom into the main house because they were closer relatives or to better care for Mary.
 The Bible is simply letting us know that Jesus was placed in the manger in the house because the family guestroom was occupied.